alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 This section explains NiFi’s UI and guides you through its main features. **You do not need to worry about saving your work while working with NiFi**: every action you perform will automatically save the current state of the entire flow.

-Images used in this chapter refer to version 1.11 of NiFi.
-Previous versions may have slight differences, but they will not affect the features described here, except for the [Parameters and variables](#parameters-and-variables) section, which will explain how to handle differences depending on your version.
+Images come from version 1.11 of NiFi.
+Previous versions may have slight differences, but they will not affect the features described here, except for the [Parameters and variables](#parameters-and-variables) section, which will explain how to handle differences.

 ### Main UI